filecoin-project/filecoin-docs/content/en/basics/how-storage-works/filecoin-plus/index.md

 ---
 title: "Filecoin plus"
 description: "Notaries, clients and storage providers interact through the allocation and spending of DataCap.
-Filecoin Plus increases the effectiveness of the network."
+Filecoin Plus (Fil+) increases the effectiveness of the network."
 lead: "Notaries, clients and storage providers interact through the allocation and spending of DataCap.
 Filecoin Plus increases the effectiveness of the network."
 draft: false
 images: []